Also Called: Drum, Drummer

 Approach: The closer to the natural and artificial objects they congregate around (e.g. marsh grass, fallen trees, dock or bridge supports, etc.), the better.
 If your hook doesn’t get caught from time to time, you’re not close enough.

 Tackle: A standard rod and reel with a weighted circle hook is best.
-You can catch them with a fly lure as well, though the precision casting required to draw Black Drum to the surface makes this method more challenging.
+Black Drum fishing can be done with a fly lure as well, though the precision casting required to draw them to the surface makes this method more challenging.

 You can keep up to 5 Black Drum per person per day, no less than 14 inches in tail length and no more than 27 inches in tail length.